KelpFriesOG/CSC236/chapter3/chapter3.md

             // Move the nth ring from starting peg to ending peg System.out.println("Move ring " + n + " from peg " + startPeg + " to peg " + endPeg);

+            // Move n-1 rings from the auxillary peg to ending peg. doTowers(n - 1, auxPeg, startPeg, endPeg);

         }

     }